For leaders whose organisations and workforces are under pressure and change

 Verified instruments, not a proprietary framework

-We use People at Work, the nationally benchmarked psychosocial survey developed by Australian WHS regulators, the Australian Government Voluntary AI Safety Standard, and structured leadership interviews.
+We use People at Work, the nationally benchmarked psychosocial survey developed by Australian WHS regulators, the Australian Government's Guidance for AI Adoption, and structured leadership interviews.
 Your board can look up every instrument we use.
 That transparency matters for organisations with governance obligations.

 The free conversation